 A pointer to the location at which to start writing the resulting sequence of bytes.

 The maximum number of bytes to write.

-Data to be converted, such as data read from a stream, can be available only in sequential blocks.
-In this case, or if the amount of data is so large that it needs to be divided into smaller blocks, the application should use the Decoder or the Encoder provided by the GetDecoder method or the GetEncoder method, respectively.
+If the data to be converted is available only in sequential blocks (such as data read from a stream) or if the amount of data is so large that it needs to be divided into smaller blocks, use the Decoder or the Encoder provided by the GetDecoder method or the GetEncoder method, respectively.

 ASCIIEncoding does not provide error detection.
 Any Unicode character greater than U+007F is translated to an ASCII question mark ('?').

 Windows 98, Windows 2000 SP4, Windows Millennium Edition, Windows Server 2003, Windows XP Media Center Edition, Windows XP Professional x64 Edition, Windows XP SP2, Windows XP Starter Edition

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see System Requirements.